Scout24/appmon4j/README.md

 *  appmon4j-core : the core functionality of appmon4j with a minimal dependency set
 *  appmon4j-spring : a set of extensions you may find helpfull, if you are using springframework
+*  appmon4j-hystrix : an implementation of HystrixMetricsPublisher if you are using hystrix
 *  appmon4j-agent : a java agent intended for use with java applications that can not od should not be modified, because for example the code is not available.
 *  appmon4j-testutil : a set of tools helpfull for testing appmon4j specific behaviour of applications instrumented with appmon4j.
 *  appmon4j-integrationTest : the appmon4j integration test which need to be a separate maven module as it is using core and testutil classes.
 You should not need this module as dependency, but may find it helpful to see example usages of testutil.